U.S. Tax Treatment of U.K. Retirement & Pension Plans

 In addition to reporting all taxable income and applicable international information returns, the taxpayer should also disclose all treaty positions on Form 8833, other than those that are not required under IRC 6114 or 7701(b).

-Kunal Patel, partner at Mitchell & Patel LLC, comes from a diverse background that includes IRS, Big 4 public accounting, and legal experience.
+Kunal Patel, J.D. attorney, comes from a diverse background that includes IRS, Big 4 public accounting, and legal experience.
 He focuses almost exclusively in offshore compliance matters and has successfully brought numerous taxpayers into compliance with with U.S. tax laws concerning offshore accounts and income.

 We assist taxpayers who have undisclosed foreign financial assets.
 Schedule an appointment to see how we can help.